Difference Between Debt Consolidation and Bankruptcy

 - The bankruptcy process has a very harsh impact on your credit score while using debt consolidation process, you may have a positive effect on your credit score

 - Bankruptcy does not allow the debtor to lower its overall monthly payment.
 In debt consolidation, the debtor has the advantage of lowering its overall monthly payment.

 - The advantage for people choosing bankruptcy is that they can file for Chapter 7 bankruptcy, where they could reduce some amount of debt or can even dispose of all of their debt amounts.
 Even though the debtor is allowed to take a new loan to repay its debt amount, but they cannot wipe off their debt completely, as they are still responsible for paying off the new debt amount.

 - According to the chapters of bankruptcy, the length of a process for Chapter 7 is up to six months and in Chapter 13 the process takes about 3 to 5 years.
-In debt consolidation process the duration is from several months to years, as it depends on the term of a debt consolidation loan.
+In the debt consolidation process the duration is from several months to years, as it depends on the term of a debt consolidation loan.

 - The tax owed by the debtor is refunded but the money is delayed and when the debts are discharged when the debtor needs to pay tax.
 There are no consequences of a tax on debt consolidation.